 Gooseneck Barn Lights Offer Superior Downlighting for Garages

 My garage is a hot mess.
-I admit that I have never actually parked a car in the garage thanks to countless boxes of stuff, kayaks, bikes, a punching bag, and 1,000 board feet of red oak that’s drying.
-No room for even a Smart car in there.
+I admit that I never actually park a car in the garage thanks to countless boxes, kayaks, bikes, a punching bag, and 1,000 board feet of red oak that’s drying.
 Which is why I keep the door closed as much as possible.

 Out in Colorado, Craig built a rustic vacation cabin with a detached three-car garage.
-He highlighted the garage doors with three Goodrich® Husky Porcelain Gooseneck Lights .
+He highlighted the garage doors with three Bomber Gooseneck Lights.
 These 17″ shades provide plenty of lighting over the wide doorways while the RLM-inspired warehouse shades keep the light focused downward to help keep the skies dark at night.
-These porcelain enamel gooseneck lights will never fade, are easy to maintain, and will stand up to whatever Mother Nature throws at them.
+Finished in high-gloss porcelain enamel, these gooseneck lights will never fade, are easy to maintain, and will stand up to whatever Mother Nature throws at them.

 Although Joe’s garage is detached from his home, he wanted the buildings to match in color and style.
 He also wanted lighting with some vintage character so he chose the Cherokee Uplight Gooseneck Light.
 The shallow bowl of the Cherokee spreads light a bit further than a typical warehouse shade and the vented neck offers a bit of soft uplighting.